Update on the philanthropic response to the Coronavirus Disease (COVID-19)

-Editor’s note: Since the publishing of this post, Candid released a pop-up webpage about coronavirus.
+Editor’s note: Since the publishing of this post, Candid released a pop-up webpage about coronavirus disease.
 View philanthropy’s response to the pandemic: candid.org/coronavirus.
 While we’ll be updating this webpage regularly, there can be lags getting data from different sources, so there may be short-term discrepancies.
 Check back regularly for updates.

 On March 3, we reported on the philanthropic response to the Coronavirus Disease (COVID-19).
 At that time, donations for COVID-19 dwarfed funding for recent natural disasters: where pledges and donations for eight major hurricanes, earthquakes, and wildfires totaled more than $898 million, philanthropic funding for COVID-19 alone was $980 million.
 The vast majority of funds—both number of pledges and dollar value—came from China and the United States.
 Private companies led the way in responding to the crisis.